-Disney World Fireworks Cruise – Who Knew?
+Disney World Fireworks Cruise – How to Book

 Whether it’s your first trip to Disney World or your 75th (I might be getting close), the fireworks at the end of the night are a must see.

 I don’t care how jaded you are, when Jiminy Cricket says “”Pretty huh?
 I’ll bet a lot of you folks don’t believe that… about a wish coming true.
 Do ya?
 Well, I didn’t either.
 ‘Course I’m just a cricket.
 But let me tell ya what really changed my mind.
 You see the most fantasic magical things can happen… and it all starts with a wish!”; if you don’t cry…your heart is a frozen cutlet

 The “Wishes” nighttime spectacular is more than just a fireworks show.
 Tinkerbell flies down from Cinderella’s castle, there’s a light show, a soundtrack of your favorite Disney songs and pyrotechnics set to music.

 If only your kids weren’t tired and crabby by the time it started.
 Oh and everyone else who staked a claim to a “great spot to see the fireworks” is also cranky and likely to hurt you if you so much as lean in front of them.

 Wouldn’t it be nice to have a private fireworks show?
 Maybe on a boat?
 With some wine?
 Didn’t know that was possible?
 Many Disney guests don’t and it’s my most often given advice when asked for “insider tips” on Disney.

 You can charter your own boat, with Captain, snacks and sodas.
 The best way to do it is to call 407-WDW-TOURS, it really can’t be done online.
 You can also book with itinerary specialists once you are already at Disney but there are no guarantees of availability.

 There are a few choices for private boat fireworks tours: